MicroEJ/docs/ApplicationDeveloperGuide/moduleNatures.rst

 **Configuration**:

-This module nature inherits the configuration properties of the following features:
+This module nature inherits the configuration properties of the following plugins:

-- :ref:`module_natures.features.compilation`
+- :ref:`module_natures.plugins.compilation`
-- :ref:`module_natures.features.unittests`
+- :ref:`module_natures.plugins.unittests`

 Go to the :ref:`Mock <mock_module>` section for more details.